-It seems that there is plenty of information out there about how much electrolyte different products contain, and plenty of electrolyte products (including our own!), but we’re left with one question:
+It seems that there is plenty of information out there about how much electrolyte different products contain, and plenty of electrolyte products, but we’re left with one question:

 Why does our body need electrolytes?

 Good question.
 And to answer it, let’s go back to some basic science classes.
 Sorry if this dredges up memories of angst-filled teen years in high school, but it must be done!

 As you may or may not recall, our bodies are composed largely of water.
 While the numbers vary quite a bit due to age, health, sex, etc, this amount is approximately 60% water for an adult.
 Our bodies rely on water for survival!

 But our bodies just don’t have a “water storage facility”… there is water in our muscles, organs, and our blood stream.
 And, like there is no water storage, the water is not pure H2O…there are elements (ahem…electrolytes!) within these body parts and systems.